 We have the potential to live longer and healthier than ever before.
-So it is completely possible to maintain your Pilates body despite your biology.
-All it requires of you is some mindfulness, discipline and time because your lifestyle factors effect how your body ages.
+It is completely possible to maintain your Pilates body despite your biology.
+However, it requires some mindfulness, discipline and time because your lifestyle factors effect how your body ages.

-Six factors that effect how your body ages:
+Six factors that effects how your body ages:

 If you get injured or feel blue take your practice down a notch in terms of intensity and duration.
-You’ll still get the health benefits of maintaining a regular exercise program and recovery faster.
-Pilates is used by healthcare practitioners for that reason.
+You’ll still get the health benefits of maintaining a regular exercise program and recover faster.
+Pilates is used by physical therapists for that reason.

 2/ Clean up your diet.

-Creating a caloric deficit with exercise alone is really hard because most of us have responsibilities that need to be attended to during the day.
-Assess your diet and make small changes over time that take you in a healthier direction.
+Creating a caloric deficit with exercise alone is really hard unless you’re a professional athlete or have the desire to train like one.
+Assess your diet and make small changes over time that will take your diet in a healthier direction.

 3/ Develop a regular sleep schedule.

 Your body needs 7-9 hours of uninterrupted time to rest and repair.
-Make sleep as much of a priority as your job or other priorities in your life.
+Make sleep as much of a priority as your job and the loved ones in your life.
 Keep busy during the day, establish a nighttime routine and wake at the same time each morning.

 4/ Build movement into your day.

-The shelter-in-place orders likely translated into more sitting than prior years so find ways to add movement back into your day.
-Go for a morning coffee, walk to the grocery store, take up a new hobby or game, go shopping rather than ordering online, go to a museum or clean your home more frequently.
+The shelter-in-place orders likely translated into more sitting than prior years.
+Modify your habits to add movement back into your day.
+Go for a morning coffee, walk to the grocery store, take up a new hobby or sport, go shopping rather than ordering online, go to a museum or clean your home.

-If you’ve returned to the office already, try walking to/from work, walking meetings, stretch breaks and lunch hour workouts.
+If you’ve returned to the office, try walking to/from work, walking meetings, adding stretch breaks and lunch hour workouts.
 Drink more water so that you have to take more bathroom breaks throughout the day.

 5/ Give your body time.

 Forget mantras like “No pain.
 No gain” and instead be kind and patient with your body.
-There is no magical pill or secret to maintaining a healthy body.
-The medical guidance is the same for each stage of life.
-Your lifestyle requires a little tweaking as your life changes and as your body changes.
+There is no magical pill for maintaining a healthy body.
+The basic medical guidance is the same for each stage of life but your lifestyle requires a little tweaking as your life changes and as your body ages.

 6/ Set a new goal that engages your mind.